1 | King cobra |

 -Indochinese ratsnakes, oriental ratsnakes, buff-striped keelbacks.

-They even scavenge dead snakes like crows, including a red-tailed pipe snake which had been mortally wounded by a rice harvesting machine.
-Another banded krait was run over in the process of swallowing a red-tailed bamboo pitviper, not realising the treacherous location it had chosen.
-They don’t have a free reign, as banded kraits are hunted and swallowed by the king cobra.
+Banded kraits even scavenge dead snakes similarly to crows, including a red-tailed pipe snake which had been mortally wounded by a rice harvesting machine.
+Another banded krait was run over in the process of swallowing a red-tailed bamboo pitviper, failing to realise the treacherous location it had chosen.
+They don’t have a free reign in southeast Asia, as banded kraits are sometimes hunted and swallowed by the king cobra.

 When hunting snakes, banded kraits stick to two rules.
-They only swallow after the venom has killed them, and they always swallow by the head.
+They always swallow by the head, and they only swallow their prey after their venom has fully killed them.

 10 | Painted coral snake |